telerik/blazor-docs/getting-started/repl/intergration.md

 ![Documentation Integration](../images/repl-docs-integration.png)

-## Telerik UI for Blazor Demos Integration
+## Demos Integration

-The Telerik UI for Blazor demos support integration with the Telerik REPL for Blazor.
-In the demo window toolbar, along with the "Example" and "View Source" tabs, you will find a tab with dropdown that provides option for editing the demo in Telerik REPL for Blazor.
+[The Telerik UI for Blazor demos](https://demos.telerik.com/blazor-ui) support integration with the Telerik REPL for Blazor.
+The demo window toolbar provides option for editing the demo in Telerik REPL for Blazor.
 Once you select that option, you will be redirected to the Telerik REPL for Blazor and its editor will contain the source code of the current demo, so you can directly edit and test it.

 ![Demos Integration](../images/repl-demos-integration.png)